dankamongmen/notcurses/README.md

 ## Included tools

-Four binaries are built as part of notcurses:
+Five binaries are built as part of notcurses:
 * `notcurses-demo`: some demonstration code
 * `notcurses-view`: renders visual media (images/videos)
 * `notcurses-input`: decode and print keypresses